What is Frogmore Stew?

 Why is It Called Frogmore Stew

-Frogmore Stew is considered to be the original name for a seafood dish now more commonly called a Low Country Shrimp Boil.
-This delicious shrimp dish gets its name from a small rural community on the island of St. Helena, SC.
+Frogmore Stew is the original name for a popular seafood dish, now commonly known as Low Country Shrimp Boil.
+This tasty dish gets its name from a rural community on St. Helena Island in South Carolina.

 It is referred to as a Low Country Shrimp Boil because Frogmore Community is in the heart of the South Carolina Low Country.
 South Carolinians call the region from Charleston, SC, to Savannah, GA, the “Low Country.”